theGaryLarson/cg-prototype/README.md

 - [Next.js](https://nextjs.org/): A robust framework for building React apps, with features like server-side rendering and static site generation.
 - [React](https://reactjs.org/): A leading JavaScript library for creating interactive user interfaces.
+- [Prisma](https://www.prisma.io/docs): An ORM framework to handle mapping from frontend to data layer.
 - [Redux](https://redux.js.org/): A predictable state container for JavaScript apps.
 - [Jest](https://jestjs.io/): A JavaScript testing framework that works with Babel, TypeScript, Node, React, Redux and more!